aws-powertools/powertools-lambda-typescript/docs/utilities/parser.md

 status: new
 ---

-???+ warning
-    **This utility is currently released as beta developer preview** and is intended strictly for feedback and testing purposes **and not for production workloads**.
-The version and all future versions tagged with the `-beta` suffix should be treated as not stable.
-Up until before the [General Availability release](https://github.com/aws-powertools/powertools-lambda-typescript/milestone/16) we might introduce significant breaking changes and improvements in response to customers feedback.

 This utility provides data validation and parsing using [Zod](https://zod.dev){target="_blank"}.

 Zod is a TypeScript-first schema declaration and validation library.

 ## Key features